abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 # Lab 03 - Deploy Azure Container Instances

-### Estimated timing: 15 minutes
+### Estimated Timing: 15 minutes

-## Lab overview
+## Lab Overview

 Azure Container Instances enables exposing your container groups directly to the internet with an IP address and a fully qualified domain name (FQDN).
 When you create a container instance, you can specify a custom DNS name label so your application is reachable.
 Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

-In this walkthrough, we create, configure, and deploy a Docker container by using Azure Container Instances (ACI) in the Azure Portal.
+In this walkthrough, we create, configure, and deploy a Docker container by using Azure Container Instances (ACI) in the Azure portal.
 The container is a Welcome to ACI web application that displays a static HTML page.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:
 + Task 1: Create a container instance